kanishkg/Twitter_Pothi/Readme_Pothi.txt

 Comments:
 I am not sure if I've implemented cache the way you wanted it.
-I could chnge it if you like
+I could change it if you like
-Using nltk and some preprocessing, I have been able to identify @something, #something, links, emoticons and have ignored common words like 'the', 'and', 'to', etc.
+Using nltk and some preprocessing, I have been able to identify @something, #something, links, emoticons and have ignored common words like 'the', 'and', 'to', etc. using the stopwords corpus of nltk.